 ● small groups of up to 8 women

 Want a conscious and relaxed pregnancy?
 Need to find a moment for yourself?

 Then pregnancy yoga at Mangalam is for you.
 Together in a small group, you’ll follow a series of 10 lessons with the experienced yoga teacher Monica Padma Shakti Blomqvist.
 You’ll learn different relaxation positions and techniques to make you more aware of your body.

 Monica shares her knowledge about being pregnant and how you can deal with everything that comes with it.
 These elements are essential to a pleasant pregnancy.

-The home studio has space for up to seven women.
+The home studio has space for up to eight women.
 With views over the Amstel, it feels like a mini retreat.
 A moment to yourself.

 The course is suitable for all regardless of previous experience with yoga.

 “It was an enhancement and deepening of my pregnancy, something you have to experience and can’t really explain on paper.”

 – Charlotte Le Conge Kleyn